ASTROS VICTORY PARADE: Here's what to know for Houston's celebration on Monday

 When and where will the Houston Astros World Series victory parade be?

 HOUSTON - What's a Houston Astros World Series championship without a victory parade?
-Here's everything you need to know about the exciting event happening on Monday.
+Here's everything you need to know about the exciting event happening on Monday and Alex Bregman's own after-party!

 During a press conference on Sunday, Houston Mayor Sylvester Turner announces the Astros victory parade will be on Monday starting at 12 p.m.
 The parade will be in downtown Houston and will start at the intersection of Smith St. and Preston St. and end on Smith St. and Tuam St.